 Founded in 1986 as the Dr Earl Lu Gallery, named in recognition of a major donation by Dr Earl Lu to support teaching and learning at LASALLE, ICA Singapore has played a unique and significant role in the Southeast Asian contemporary art scene for over 30 years.

-During the first two decades, the gallery also developed the LASALLE College of the Arts Collection, acquiring significant paintings and sculpture by Chen Wen Hsi, Cheong Soo Pieng, Lim Cheng Hoe, Seah Kim Joo, Chua Ek Kay, Jimmy Ong, Ang Kiu Kok, Sutee Kunavichayanont and the founder of LASALLE, Brother Joseph McNally, among others.
+During the first two decades, the gallery also developed the LASALLE Collection, acquiring significant paintings and sculptures by Chen Wen Hsi, Cheong Soo Pieng, Lim Cheng Hoe, Seah Kim Joo, Chua Ek Kay, Jimmy Ong, Ang Kiu Kok, Sutee Kunavichayanont and the founder of LASALLE, Brother Joseph McNally, among others.

 In 2007, LASALLE College of the Arts moved to its current award-winning campus designed by RSP Architects on McNally Street.
-With this new development, ICA Singapore was repurposed, inhabiting a new, dramatically increased footprint of seven galleries.
+With this new development, LASALLE's ICA Singapore was repurposed, inhabiting a new, dramatically increased footprint of seven galleries.
 In 2010, Charles Merewether was appointed Director.
-During Merewether’s tenure, the gallery maintained a dynamic exhibition and publishing programme, presenting numerous exhibitions of the work of LASALLE students and staff along with landmark solo presentations by artists including Roberto Chabet (2011) and Tang Da Wu (2013).
+During Merewether’s tenure, the gallery maintained a dynamic exhibition and publishing programme, presenting numerous exhibitions of the works of LASALLE students and staff, along with landmark solo presentations by artists including Roberto Chabet (2011) and Tang Da Wu (2013).